automenta/mcr_aethelred/README.md

 | **Explainability**      | A core part of the `Robust` query workflow.
 The reasoner's proof trace is captured as an `Artifact` and fed to an `LLM_Generate` stage to produce the final `NL_Explanation`.             |
 | **CLI / TUI / Demos**   | All these frontends will now interact with the `MCR Orchestrator`'s API, which abstracts away the complexity of the underlying strategy.
 They can pass a `powerLevel` parameter. |

-This design for **MCR v12.0 "Aethelred"** creates a powerful, adaptive, and self-improving system.
+This design creates a powerful, adaptive, and self-improving system.
 It formalizes the reasoning process into a flexible metamodel, enabling it to not only perform complex neuro-symbolic tasks but also to learn and optimize how it does so over time.